Tuesday, March 31, 2015

 Or

-My father believed that Dr Ali Jan was the ultimate that modern medical science could provide to kashmir and any person associated with him could never be ordinary.
-This led him to believe in Ram joo Handoo's medical practice and prescriptions.
+My father believed that Dr Ali Jan was the ultimate that modern medical science could provide to Kashmir, and any person associated with him could never be ordinary.
+This led him to believe in Ram Joo Handoo's medical practice and prescriptions.

-He would lay more stress on Ram Joo’s association with Luqman of Kashmir known as Dr Ali Mohammad Fazili or Fondly known as Ali Jan (1914-1988 ) MBBS , DCH, MRCP.
+He would lay more stress on Ram Joo’s association with Luqman of Kashmir, known as Dr Ali Mohammad Fazili or fondly known as Ali Jan (1914-1988 ), MBBS, DCH, MRCP.

-So he was .
+So he was.
 This I came to know when I saw his style of attending to patients and his sharp Diagnostic skills.I need to quote one incident..

 "He can feel the sickness in the eyes of the patient.
 He has uncommon and god given shifaa in his hands ".

-Many stories were in circulation about his god given and magical diagnostic skills.But for sure,He could swiftly diagnose through his own clinical examination and careful listening to what the patient said to him .
-A pioneer of modern medical education in the Kashmir valley .
+Many stories were in circulation about his god given and magical diagnostic skills.
+But for sure, He could swiftly diagnose through his own clinical examination and carefully listen to what the patient said.
+A pioneer of modern medical education in the Kashmir valley.
 A messiah of Kashmiris who did everything to establish modern healthcare in Kashmir.

-Born in 1914 at Gojwara locality of downtown Srinagar , he lived at Magarmal Bagh ,Srinagar and practiced at Polo ground (above the shop of M/S Ghulam Mohi Ud Din And Sons Pvt Ltd. A leading export house ) opposite the then Gringdlay’s bank Building.
-He did his MBBS from King Edward’s medical college Lahore in 1937 and completed his DCH and MRCP in 1951.
-In 1975 , Government of India honoured him with Padamshri .
-A Rotarian , he was also Vice Chairman of the governing body of SKIMS Srinagar and a fellow of the Academy of Medical Sciences India.
-He was a close friend of Dr.P N Chutani ( former Director PGI Chandigarh ).
+Born in 1914 at Gojwara locality of downtown Srinagar, he lived at Magarmal Bagh, Srinagar and practised at Polo ground (above the shop of M/S Ghulam Mohi Ud Din And Sons Pvt Ltd. A leading export house ) opposite the then Gringdlay’s bank Building.
+He did his MBBS from King Edward’s Medical College, Lahore, in 1937 and completed his DCH and MRCP in 1951.
+In 1975, the Government of India honoured him with the Padma Shri.
+A Rotarian, he was also Vice Chairman of the governing body of SKIMS Srinagar and a fellow of the Academy of Medical Sciences India.
+He was a close friend of Dr.P N Chutani ( former Director, PGI Chandigarh ).

-This is what the renowned gastroenterologist , Dr M S Khuroo writes about Dr. Ali Jan:
+This is what the renowned gastroenterologist, Dr M S Khuroo, writes about Dr. Ali Jan:-

 Prof BL Kaul told me this :

-" Well known film actress Meena Kumari came to Kashmir in 1971 for rest and recuperation..
+"Well-known film actress Meena Kumari came to Kashmir in 1971 for rest and recuperation..
 She stayed in the houseboat of my friend Mr. Chapri.
-Suddenly she felt ill and a worried Mr Chapri brought Dr. Ali Jan to see her.
-Dr. Jan examined her and without prescribing any tests or X' ray said' Madam, your liver is in precarious condition.
+Suddenly, she felt ill, and a worried Mr Chapri brought Dr. Ali Jan to see her.
+Dr. Jan examined her and, without prescribing any tests or X' ray, said' Madam, your liver is in precarious condition.
 Stop your drinking forthwith."
-To this Meena ji said," Doctor Sahib , don't worry about my drinking.
-Please write the prescription .My friend has narrated all this to me "
+To this, Meena ji said," Doctor Sahib, don't worry about my drinking.
+Please write the prescription.
+My friend has narrated all this to me "

-Prof Neerja Mattoo writes :
+Prof Neerja Mattoo writes this :-

-” The present day Soulless Buildings of BSNL office at Exchange Road Srinagar are built on the Remains of a Heritage House , which was torn down and razed to the ground . it belonged to one Nazir Ahmed , A Punjabi speaking high official , who left for Pakistan in the wake of partition .
-His house and its grounds became what is known as evacuee property and were rented to legendary physician Dr Ali Jan .
+"The present-day Soulless Buildings of the BSNL office at Exchange Road, Srinagar, are built on the remains of a heritage house, which was torn down and razed to the ground.
+It belonged to one Nazir Ahmed, a Punjabi-speaking high official, who left for Pakistan in the wake of partition.
+His house and its grounds became what is known as evacuee property and were rented to legendary physician Dr Ali Jan.
 He and his family moved in and integrated so well with the neighbourhood that it seemed they had always lived here and not in Rajouri Kadal area of the old city downtown.
-The participation in each other’s festivals was taken for granted – The pundits men and children looking forward for Eid feasts , while the Muslims waited for Shivratri with its fish and fowl with soaked walnuts .When Mrs Ali Jan came visiting , it was only fruit for her and so it was when Mrs Dhar or Mrs kaul went to visit her .But the confidence they shared would not be shared with their own blood sisters .
+The participation in each other’s festivals was taken for granted – The Pundits, men and children, looking forward to Eid feasts, while the Muslims waited for Shivratri with its fish and fowl with soaked walnuts.
+When Mrs Ali Jan came visiting, it was only fruit for her, and so it was when Mrs Dhar or Mrs Kaul went to visit her .
+But the confidence they shared would not be shared with their own blood sisters.

-It was Mrs Ali Jan , Boba to all of us children , who came with a biggest Majma of dry fruits and Shirin to shower us with her blessings when we passed an examination .
-It was she who celebrated our success , while our own parents were subdued !
-She genuinely appreciated the value of Education .
-The whole Mohalla felt bereft when the Ali jan family left to move into their own newly built house at Magarmal Bagh . “
+People had to wait weeks to get an opportunity to be examined by Dr Ali Jan, but for this neighbourhood, his was an open house.
+My father, Prof. S L Dhar, who had taught Dr Ali Jan in college, was held in such affection and respect by him that he could walk into his consultation chamber with a sick patient without any prior appointment, no one daring to challenge him for ” gate crashing.
+It was Mrs Ali Jan, Boba to all of us children, who came with the biggest Majma of dry fruits and Shirin to shower us with her blessings when we passed an examination.
+It was she who celebrated our success, while our own parents were subdued!
+She genuinely appreciated the value of education.
+The whole Mohalla felt bereft when the Ali jan family left to move into their own newly built house at Magarmal Bagh. “

-The story of Modern Health care in kashmir shall remain incomplete in case we do not include Dr Ali Jan's contribution .
+In October 1988, he passed away suffering from cancer of the pancreas.
+The story of modern healthcare in Kashmir shall remain incomplete in case we do not include Dr Ali Jan's contribution.

 Peace be to his soul......